nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_immunization_headings.md

 <img src="images/explore/section_description_1.png" style="width:90%;max-width:90%;">
 ## Must Support Property ##
-Some elements in the Composition Resource used within ITK3 Digital Medicines documents have the must support property set to "true".
+Some elements in the Composition Resource used within ITK3 Digital Medicines documents have the "mustSupport" property set to "true".
 These are :
 - Composition.encounter
 - Composition.custodian
 - Composition.section(slice) sections: Attendance details, Consent, Referrer details

-The “must support” property has been added to all the elements that must be supported regardless of cardinality.
-Whether the conformance of the element is mandatory or optional has no relevance for the “must support” property.
+The “mustSupport” property has been added to all the elements that must be supported regardless of cardinality.
+Whether the conformance of the element is mandatory or optional has no relevance for the “mustSupport” property.
 This means that for sending or receiving systems to claim conformance to any ITK3 Digital Medicines Composition Profile the following MUST be true:

 - The sending system MUST support the creation and sending of all the elements in the list above.
 - The sending system MUST support the creation and sending of all Composition.section slices with the specified sub-elements and narrative.* See Note 1.